Updated on October 16th, 2023 by Bob Ciura

-It operates through two segments that each house many popular brands: Personal Care Segment (Huggies, Pull-Ups, Kotex, Depend, Poise) and the Consumer Tissue segment (Kleenex, Scott, Cottonelle, and Viva), generating ~$19 billion in annual revenue.
+It operates segments that each house many popular brands: Personal Care Segment (Huggies, Pull-Ups, Kotex, Depend, Poise) and the Consumer Tissue segment (Kleenex, Scott, Cottonelle, and Viva), plus a professional segment.
+In all, KMB generates ~$21 billion in annual revenue.

 Source: Investor Presentation

 Kimberly-Clark has committed to elevating its core brands as one of the three pillars of growth in the coming years.
 It will do this by launching different product innovations via extensions of existing lines and entirely new products.
-The company will also continue to manage its revenue via pricing and mix as well as promotional strategies.
+It can also leverage its strong brands to increase prices over time.

-Finally, it will use its significant marketing expertise to go after under-penetrated categories to drive market share gains and ultimately, higher revenue and profit.
+It will also use its significant marketing investments to go after under-penetrated categories to drive market share gains and, ultimately, higher revenue and profit.

 Source: Investor Presentation

-The company’s focus for D&E development is Latin America and China in particular, with smaller markets seeing a meaningful push as well.
-Kimberly-Clark plans to use its significant supply chain and marketing experience to pursue growth in areas where it under-performs today, and that should help drive some incremental growth.
+The company’s focus on D&E development in Latin America and China in particular, with smaller markets, also seeing a meaningful push.
+Kimberly-Clark plans to use its significant supply chain and marketing experience to pursue growth in areas where it underperforms today, which should help drive some incremental growth.

 Kimberly-Clark also continues to pursue cost savings.
-It has managed to grow its earnings–per–share thanks to share repurchases and its cost reduction programs.
-With operating margins rising steadily over time, increasing profitability is working to offset somewhat weak revenue numbers.
-Kimberly–Clark’s management team has extended this initiative to 2022, aiming for another $1.5 billion of cumulative savings over the three–year period.
+It has grown its earnings-per-share thanks to share repurchases and cost reduction programs.
+Kimberly-Clark’s management team has extended this initiative to 2022, aiming for another $1.5 billion of cumulative savings over the three-year period.